Entry-Level Driver Training

 Everything you need to know about the ELDT Mandate

 The U.S. Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA) values the safety and responsibility of being a professional truck driver.
-On February 7, 2022, a new regulation will enter the trucking industry to help with industry safety and training.
-This regulation, called the ELDT Mandate, will help create uniform training for the next generation of truck drivers.
+On February 7, 2022, a new regulation entered the trucking industry to help with industry safety and training.
+This regulation called the ELDT Mandate, will help create uniform training for the next generation of truck drivers.

 What is the ELDT?

 The Entry-level Driver Training Mandate, or ELDT Mandate, is a federal truck driver training curriculum that regulates the training needed to become a professional truck driver.
 The regulation aims to address the differing CDL training requirements in each state and help create consistent training across the country.

 The ELDT Mandate curriculum sets training up in three parts: theory/classroom, behind-the-wheel (range), and road driving.
 For each part of training, there are no minimum hours needed if the instructor covers every topic and can properly assess that the student has learned the material.

 The ELDT Mandate will begin regulating anyone trying to get their CDL after February 7, 2022.
 This includes both Class A and Class B students, students wanting to upgrade from Class B to Class A, and those looking to get an endorsement.
 Students who obtain their Commercial Learner’s Permit (CLP) before February 7, 2022, are not subject to the new ELDT regulations as long as they get their CDL before their permit expires.
 Individuals who get their CLP on or after February 7, 2022, must follow the ELDT Mandate.